MohitGoyal09/Sasta-Amazon/cm1ozmzls000m09l8bedia0n9.md

 #### Introduction 👋

 Hello!
-I’m Mohit Goyal, a sophomore, pursuing a Cs degree.
+I’m Mohit Goyal, a sophomore, pursuing a Computer Science degree.
 I aim to gain knowledge of MERN stack and Machine Learning and land at least one internship before my pre-final year.
 This post chronicles my 100 Days of Code journey, where I committed to coding every day for 100 days straight.
 Whether you’re a fellow coder, a curious onlooker, or someone considering their coding challenge, I hope my experiences resonate with and inspire you.

 #### The Beginning 🌱